Sophienhof (Harztor)

-Sophienhof is a village in the municipality of Ilfeld in the district of Nordhausen in the German federal state of Thuringia.
+Sophienhof is a village in the municipality of Harztor in the district of Nordhausen in the German federal state of Thuringia.
+It is located approximately 6 kilometers to the north of Ilfeld.

 Location

 Sophienhof is situated in the so-called Hohnstein Forest (Hohnsteiner Forst), that once belonged to the counts of Stolberg, in northwest Thuringia only a few kilometres away from the state borders with Saxony-Anhalt and Lower Saxony.
 The village is only accessible by motor vehicles over a secondary road from Rothesütte or from the B 81 federal road between Hasselfelde and Ilfeld.
 In addition, several walking trails run from surrounding villages to Sophienhof.

 Sophienhof has a halt on the Harz Railway, which is located in the forest to the west outside the village.
 There is also a Harzer Wandernadel hiking checkpoint (no. 97) in the village by the Ziegenalm cafe.